- COVIDCert NI – Privacy Information

 - Vaccination batch

-Personal data shared from the CTR, held by BSO, to certify recovery within the CCS will include the citizens:
+Personal data shared from the CTR, held by BSO on behalf of the PHA, to certify recovery within the CCS will include the citizens:

 - PCR test date and Test Type